 - Instant jump into a game from trailers: Imagine seeing a streaming clip from your favorite host or maybe from a trailer.
 Google promises you’ll be able to push play and instantly jump into the game — just like that.
 Again, we don’t know all the details of this feature just yet.

 Stadia game support

-Interestingly, Google announced its own first-party game studio dubbed Stadia Games and Entertainment.
-Not only will this studio work on its own experiences, it will also help developer — big and small — implement Stadia technology into their titles.
+Interestingly, Google has also announced its own first-party game studio dubbed Stadia Games and Entertainment.
+Not only will this studio work on its own experiences, it will also help developers — big and small — implement Stadia technology into their titles.

 When is it coming and how much will it cost?